 After decades of overfishing, Great Lakes fisheries are still in decline.
 More recent declines have been linked to significant changes in the food web that rob the food supply for species such as lake trout.
 Sustained low water levels have prevented some species from accessing into streams and rivers for spawning.

-Georgian Bay Great Lakes Foundation work delivers sound scientific research and solutions supporting water levels, wetlands, the fishery, and aquatic invasive species control.
+Georgian Bay Great Lakes Foundation work delivers sound scientific research and solutions supporting water levels, water quality, wetlands, the fishery, and aquatic invasive species control.

 Through our affiliation with the federally registered charity Huronia Community Foundation (HCF), and supporters’ donations to HCF designated for Georgian Bay Great Lakes Foundation, we engage highly respected scientists to undertake relevant research.